-Human innercia, otherwise known as “that’s the way we’ve always done it” is one of the monumental stumbling blocks, probably the biggest hurdle that a company has to overcome.
-Not only is it a showstopper for many firms at the initial investigation stage of the project, but it’s also very often a beast that kills the ongoing implementation project right at the finish line.
-From my personal experience in this industry, it is a number one risk factor in an implementation project of that kind.
-Unless organization has one or more motivated individuals that have a personal stake in success of such a project, it is very difficult to implement a warehouse data collection system successfully.
+Human inertia, otherwise known as “that is the way we have always done it”, is one of the most common issues.
+It is probably the biggest hurdle that a company has to overcome.
+Not only is it a showstopper for many businesses at the initial stage of the project.
+It is also a beast that often kills the ongoing implementation project right at the end.
+Again, based on our company`s experience, it is a number one risk factor in the implementation project of this kind.
+An organization always needs one or more motivated individuals invested in this project.
+Otherwise, it is extremely difficult to implement an automated warehouse data collection successfully.

-- Budget has been set aside and we’ve already purchased the right hardware and software
+- the budget has been set aside.
+We have already purchased the right hardware and software;

-- Experienced partner has been found and they’ve developed integration to cover the business needs.
+- an experienced partner has been found.
+They have developed an integration strategy to cover your business needs.

-At this state it is critical to be diligent, persistent, and to have an upper management that insists on the successful implementation as the only possible outcome of the project.
-This one last component is what often makes the recipe work, and the absence of it may be the one thing that kills otherwise a successful rollout.
-It goes back to the human factor outlined above, yet it is bigger than that and often is underappreciated by IT consultants.
+At this point, it is critical for the team members to be diligent and persistent.
+Upper management plays an even bigger role.
+They have to insist on the successful implementation of the new system.
+This one last component is what often makes the recipe work.
+It goes back to the human factor outlined above.
+Here it is even more important, but is often is underappreciated by IT consultants.
 It seems very obvious, but frequently it is the one thing missing from the equation.
-Remembering this, and working on maintaining the upper management’s buy-in will be the difference between just statistics and the success story you can brag about on your company’s website.

 Automated warehouse data collection is the way to make your business more effective.
 Yes, the truth is that this process is not quick, cheap or easy.
 However, it can lead to a successful outcome.
 So, if you are interested in it, make sure your team is committed to it too.
 Keep in mind that the challenge is only 25% technical.
 The core part of this puzzle is people-related.
 Finally, if you want the best results, hire a group of professionals.
 You won`t regret it.